 - Color #1 -- The Tan Featherweight was more like a black Featherweight with the longer bed extension and internal gear driven mechanism.
 This color Featherweight was manufactured mostly at the St. John's Factory in Quebec, Canada.

 - Color #2 -- Officially called "Pale Turquoise" and often referred to as "celery green", but more commonly known now as a "White Featherweight".
-Case was mint green and ivory or light blue and navy.
+The case was mint green and ivory or light blue and navy.
 The White Featherweight had many cosmetic differences in addition to an internal belt drive.